c4pt000/QR-single-serve-fountain-any-food/README.md

 # to stop unlimited drinks from any fountain machine
 # maybe a charge on refills 35 cents per cup
 # except water which pours free
-# will only dispense when verified with register like a hotel key rfid disposable or a programmable QR code to show the cup as an active guest to receive soda from payment or repayment for refill
+# will only dispense when verified with register like an electronic door key usually associated with hotels or debit card payments where a card can use an rfid tap to touch payment BUT using a serialized programmable QR code to show the cup as an active paid purchase for a refill to receive soda from payment or repayment for refill
-# rfid-single-serve-fountain-McDonald-s
+# QR-single-serve-fountain-McDonald-s
-paper disposable RFID activated from magnetic wand next to register on blue square on disposable soda cup won't activate to pour thensize of liquid per.cup if 12 oz code then one shot of 12 oz liquid etc
+paper disposable QR activated from magnetic wand next to register on blue square on disposable soda cup won't activate to pour the size of liquid per.cup if 12 oz code then one shot of 12 oz liquid etc

 ![s1](https://raw.githubusercontent.com/c4pt000/rfid-single-serve-fountain-McDonald-s/main/IMG_20220227_090055334~2.jpg)
 ![s1](https://raw.githubusercontent.com/c4pt000/rfid-single-serve-fountain-McDonald-s/main/IMG_20220327_171204273~2.jpg)